AVAuco/healthgait/README.md

 - **-p** is used to indicate the path to the ***participants_measures.csv*** file.
 - **-s** is the path to the directory with the bounding boxes of OptoGait sensors (for more information [contact](#Contact) me).
 - **-e** is the path to the directory with the semantic segmentation.
-- **-o** is the path to the csv file where we want to store the estimates.
+- **-o** is the path to the CSV file where we want to store the estimates.
 - **-k** is used to indicate the scale of the scene to obtain real measurements.
 - **-f** is used to indicate the fps rate needed to obtain the gait parameters related to time.